Thursday, May 10, 2012

 This got me to wondering.
 What do we women think about our hair?
 Don't most of us see our hair as the very essence of being female.
 We cut it, grow it, colour it, curl it, straighten it, style it, condition it, hot oil it, touch it, twirl it, swish it, flirt with it, hide behind it, and attract the opposite sex with it.
 It makes us feminine and, like pedicures and days at the spa, sets us apart from the males.
 It makes us girls.

 After the initial 'shedding' my hair fell out in huge handfuls every day for two months.
 Then one day the shedding stopped.
 Just like that <snapping of fingers> there was no more shedding.
 Although I had been assured and reassured by the doctor that my hair loss was temporary so much of it had been lost that it seemed to me total baldness was my destiny.
 I would hazard a guess that over one-half of my hair fell out in those two months.
 When the shedding did stop the remaining hair was so incredibly damaged and dry it resembled the hair you see on a coconut; brittle, lifeless, sticky-uppy.
+I was not a happy woman but I was feeling better that my hair had actually stopped falling out.

-Hair cut number one saw me sporting a kind of spiky little number that required a lot less product than before.
+After the hair stopped falling, hair cut number one saw me sporting a kind of spiky little number that required a lot less product than before.
 Where I once used a golf ball sized squeeze of styling mousse a dime sized squirt now did the job.
-It dries much quicker too.
-Hair cut number two was just a small snip here and there.
-I can feel new thickness in my hair; also a crazy itchiness of my scalp as new growth comes through.
-Every now and then I find abstract wisps of hair around my hair line that won't sit up or sit down, just twist in a weird kind of unstructured curl.
-But do I mind?
-Absolutely not.
-Perfect hair has never been my goal.
-Too thick, too curly-headed and too lazy to manage the stretching and blow drying necessary to keep up a perfect coif.
-Too much humidity to worry about my straightened hair frizzing up on me.
-I have always kept my curly hair in a natural state and the new hair is as tightly coiled as a spring.
+It dried much quicker too.
+Six weeks later, hair cut number two was just a small snip here and there.
+I began to feel new thickness in my hair; also a crazy itchiness of my scalp as new growth started to come through.
+Every now and then I would find abstract wisps of hair around my hair line that wouldn't sit up or sit down, just twist in a weird kind of unstructured curl.
+But do I

-Just recently I have actually had some compliments on my new 'summer cut'.
-Cute, easy, great for summer are some of the reactions I've received.
+I actually had some compliments on my new 'summer cut'.
+Cute, easy, great for summer were some of the reactions I received.
 Wow.
-Going to my hairdresser next week for hair-do number three, I'll enjoy waiting for the colour to take, seeing what style she is going to produce as she snip, snip, snips away.
-I like hearing her promise that by Christmas I'll have all my hair back.
-Yes, it's vanity for sure.
-But it's hair after all.
-The essence of being female and I actually like being female.
-And like the song says, Give Me a Head With Hair.
+Going to my hairdresser over the course of a year was an adventure unto itself.
+I enjoyed waiting for the colour to take, seeing what style she was going to produce as she snip, snip, snipped away.
+I liked hearing her promise that by Christmas I'd have all my hair back.

 Sunday, June 19, 2011